 Table 1.
 Loadings from the first two principle components from PCA (PC1, PC2) and the first predictive component from PLSR (P1).
 VIP scores greater than 1 indicate the importance of a variable in the PLSR model.

 Table 2.
 Model diagnostics from PLSR for both precipitation and temperature.
+Explain R2Y, R2X

 Simulated data